ifesdjeen/ifesdjeen.github.com/articles/hintjens.md

 that keeps coming to my mind is "natural".
 Everything he decided to do seemed so natural and he always turned out to be very good in it.

+There, a conference TV crew came over and asked us for an interview.
+I was hesitant: what do I even have to say.
+Pieter [took over](https://youtu.be/ptrdQgkWZWQ?t=92).
+"It's very important in this industry to be always learning, and to be challenged by new ideas and new experiences, new exposure.
+To leave the cubicles where they're working and meet the other people".
+Somehow, after him, it was surprisingly simple to stand in front of the camera...

 Second time we've met in Brussels, Belgium, on [EdgeNet](http://hintjens.com/blog:76) hackathon.
 During the day we were sitting together with a group of enthusiasts discussing and building some prototypes with [ZeroMQ](http://zeromq.org/).
 Back then, I was searching